TodePond/TodePondDotCom/sky/non-binary/readme.md

 As I watch my he/they she/they friends gradually turn into he/him and she/her...
 I tend to feel quite alone in trans spaces: No more or less than in any cis spaces.
 Maybe it's different in different parts of the world.

 Yes, In whatever space I'm in, I feel like an outsider.
 Ironically, this might be the universal experience.
 Everyone is unique in their own way: Everyone is an outsider in their own way.
-And there are many ways in which I'm privileged and I *do* (unfortunately) fit in: I'm white, I'm middle classed, etc...
+And there are many ways in which I'm privileged and I *do* (fortunately) (unfortunately) fit in: I'm white, I'm middle classed, etc...

 But "being non-binary" is the main way that I don't fit in, and this plays as an interesting dynamic for me as every community inevitably has those "how do we achieve the right gender balance?" questions.